The Deployment Ache

-The deployment ache is when you realize he will miss your birthday, Christmas and Valentine’s Day for the third year in a row.
+The deployment ache is when you realize they will miss your birthday, Christmas, and Valentine’s Day for the third year in a row.

 The reality?
 Life is hard for everyone sometimes, military or not.
 Life gets complicated and you will have your good and bad days.
 However, when your spouse is home you are not going to have the deployment ache.
-And that is the reason that being home is so much better than being away.
+And that is something to look forward to.